FORD AUSSIE HOOPS

 To help create a sense of belonging and identity from day one, all new participants in our development programs will receive a Blue Mountains Basketball-branded gear pack as part of their enrolment.
 Each pack includes:

-– A custom reversible training singlet
+– A reversible singlet

-– An age-appropriate basketball
+– An age-appropriate basketball (size 4 or 5)

 This gear is yours to keep and is designed to follow players throughout their time in the development pathway.
 As children grow, larger-sized uniforms and basketballs will be available for one-off purchase when needed.